 - Regularly update and patch operating systems and software.
 One of the most important steps to protect against known vulnerabilities is ensuring that your operating systems and software are up-to-date with the latest security patches.
 Regularly updating and patching your systems can help protect against known vulnerabilities and keep your business’s data safe.

 - Implement strong passwords and use two-factor authentication.
 One of the most common ways cybercriminals gain access to a business’s systems is through weak passwords.
-To help protect information in your business’s systems, it’s essential to implement strong passwords and to use two-factor authentication wherever possible.
-Two-factor authentication adds an extra layer of security by requiring users to provide a second form of identification, such as a fingerprint or a code sent to a mobile phone and a password.
+To help protect information in your systems, it’s essential to implement strong passwords and to use two-factor authentication wherever possible.
+Two-factor authentication adds an extra layer of security by requiring users to provide a second form of identification.

 - Educate and train employees on cybersecurity best practices.
 Another essential step to protect your business’s systems is to educate and train employees on cybersecurity best practices.
 This includes teaching employees how to identify and respond to cyber threats.
 By educating and training employees, you can help to minimize the risk of cyber attacks and data breaches.

 EVERNET Consulting offers comprehensive IT support services specializing in cybersecurity planning and implementation.
-Our security professionals will work with you to identify vulnerabilities in your systems, implement best practices, and provide ongoing support to ensure that your business’s cybersecurity measures are as effective as possible.
+Our security professionals will work with you to identify vulnerabilities in your systems.
+We will also provide ongoing support to ensure that your business’s cybersecurity measures are as effective as possible.

 Choosing EDR for the Best Overall Protection

 Protecting business computers from viruses and other cyber threats is essential for the survival and prosperity of modern organizations.
-The decision between traditional anti-virus software and more advanced EDR solutions is crucial, as it depends on the threat level faced by the business, the resources and budget available for cybersecurity measures, and the level of IT support and expertise within the business.
+The decision between traditional anti-virus software and more advanced EDR solutions is crucial.
+It depends on the threat level faced by the business, the resources and budget available for cybersecurity measures.
+Another aspect to consider is the level of IT support and expertise within the business.

 For the best overall protection of your network, EDR is the way to go.
-If your business is not already using an endpoint detection and response solution, then you are at risk of a security breach.
+If you’re not already using an endpoint detection and response solution, then you are at risk of a security breach.
 If you can, it is highly recommended that you choose an EDR platform to properly protect your computer network.

 At EVERNET Consulting, we are dedicated to helping organizations navigate cybersecurity challenges.
 We work diligently to find the security solutions that best fit your firms needs.
 Whether you’re looking for IT support, software recommendations, or guidance on how to get the most out of your cybersecurity platform, let’s schedule a discovery call and see how we can help you work smarter, not harder.